seuros/action_mcp/README.md

   tool_name "calculate_sum"
   description "Calculate the sum of two numbers"

-  property :a, type: "number", description: "First number", required: true property :b, type: "number", description: "Second number", required: true
+  property :a, type: "number", description: "The first number", required: true property :b, type: "number", description: "The second number", required: true

   def perform
     sum = a + b
     render(text: "Calculating #{a} + #{b}...")
     render(text: "The sum is #{sum}")

     # You can render errors if needed
     if sum > 1000
       render(error: ["Warning: Sum exceeds recommended limit"])
     end

     # Or even images
     render(image: generate_visualization(a, b), mime_type: "image/png")
   end

   private

   def generate_visualization(a, b)
     # Implementation to create a visualization as base64
   end